 - “Experience-driven businesses” see 1.6x to 1.9x more growth in key retention metrics (repeat purchases, average order value, CLV) than other brands.

-- 35% of enterprise business executives said reducing churn and retaining customers were two of their brands’ “leading objectives” in 2019.
+- 35% of enterprise business executives said reducing churn and retaining customers were two of their companies’ “leading objectives” in 2019.

 Preventing churn and retaining customers obviously go hand in hand.
-But modern customer retention strategies entail much more than just simply keeping one’s customers from the door.
+But a modern retention strategy entails much more than just simply keeping customers from the door.

-The adoption of data-driven marketing technology isn’t anything new today (though the agile-vs.-waterfall martech adoption debate remains a hot one among marketing industry pros).
+The adoption of data-driven business technologies isn’t anything new today.
+(Though the agile-vs.-waterfall technology adoption debate remains a hot one.)

-Most brands leverage a number of customer-oriented data solutions.
-They use business intelligence (BI) tools, website analytics systems, customer relationship management software, and the like to evaluate marketing to prospective and existing customers and inform adjustments to them.
+For instance, they use business intelligence (BI) solutions, analytics tools, customer relationship management software, and the like to evaluate their engagement efforts geared toward prospective and existing customers and inform adjustments to them.

-All of these solutions are pivotal ones to any organization’s martech stack.
-But the value that can be extracted from them is limited without their historically siloed data integrated with a CDP.
+These platforms are still viable options for companies’ tech stacks.
+But the value that can be extracted from them is limited without their data synced into a CDP.

-For instance, you may use BI tools to compile customer data from other marketing tech.
-But if the data secured in those tools is only unified to derive insights and you can’t take action on the data within the solutions in question, you are missing a critical piece of your retention strategy.
+For example, you may use BI tools to compile customer data from other tech.
+But if data from those tools is only unified to derive insights and you can’t take action on it within the tools in question, you’re missing a critical piece of your retention strategy.

-The data must be unified into a single source of truth that is accessible by all your systems for cross-channel activation (social media ads, personalized emails, on-site messages).
-If it’s not, you’re left to turn to multiple activation platforms — social automation tools, ESPs, adtech platforms — to do so.
+The data must be unified into a single source of truth that is accessible by all your systems for cross-channel activation (ads, emails, on-site messages).
+If it’s not, you’re left to turn to multiple, disparate, disconnected activation platforms to do so.

 Time is money.
-The time spent trying to stitch data together from these disparate systems — each with inadequate and incomplete customer profiles, due to the lack of data unification — to actually execute marketing activities will only lead to lingering operational inefficiencies.
+The time spent trying to stitch customer data together from disparate systems — each with inadequate, incomplete customer profiles — to execute targeted marketing activities will only lead to lingering operational inefficiencies.

-We don’t mean solely in your customer retention strategy.
-We mean your entire marketing program.
+We don’t mean solely in your growth-focused teams’ collective customer retention strategy, but also in your entire company’s customer engagement approach.

-The dynamically updated single customer view you get for each buyer, subscriber, and prospect in your CDP allows you to understand who’s highly engaged and purchasing often as well as those whose engagement has slipped and, thus, require immediate attention to retain their business.
+The dynamically updated single customer view in our CDP allows you to understand who’s highly engaged and purchasing often as well as those whose engagement has slipped and, thus, require immediate attention to retain their business.

 And because the data is actually unified in a single place, you can much more efficiently activate and target the necessary programs to immediately impact customer retention.

-How long one of your website visitors checks out specific product pages.
-When an individual served one of your targeted ads clicks through.
+How long your site visitors check out specific product pages.
+When an individual served one of your ads clicks through.
 Which devices your prospects use during site sessions.

-Customer insights like these are crucial nowadays — and integral to many companies’ customer retention strategies — as they can reveal important details about individuals’ engagement:
+Customer insights like these are crucial to many companies’ customer retention strategies, as they can reveal important details about individuals’ engagement:

 - With them, you can understand the micro-interactions of your audience: on your site, across your social media presence , in your advertising, and via your email campaigns.